vertigo-10/The_Larpers_v1/README.md

 3. That's it — no build step, plain HTML/CSS/JS.

 The sentryv1.py file is the original neural network we trained with a snthetic dataset (a toy dataset created).
 When it is downloaded, open it in an IDE and press run to simply train the network and see all the data.

+*IMPORTANT: For USING VERSION 2 The Zip File attached should be extracted.
+The Rest Of The Instructions to host it Locally is on the Version 2 github page https://github.com/vertigo-10/The_larpers_v2